Leonardo2011/UrbanTerror/README.md

 UrbanTerror
 ===========

-Lukas B, Cameron R, Sascha S
+Lukas Bretzinger, Cameron Reed, Sascha Schuster

 **DataCleaning.R**	is the main script for cleaning and merging data sets